gstrauss42/Matcha/README.md

 Matcha is a recreation of the popular dating app, Tinder, except with Matcha we find your ideal match with a user filtering system using your prefferances that is fully customizable on the fly.
 You'll find our built-in chat feature quite refreshing to use with your match!

+# How to use
+- In the root project directory in your terminal run the command 'npm install'.
+- In the same directory run the command 'npm start'.
+- Then navigate to 'localhost:777' in your browser.
+- Happy Matching!

 # Error Codes (for developer use):
 - 1: Please make sure your login details are correct.
 Try again!
 - 2: Access Denied!
 Please login first.